stcarr/gitpractice/README.md

-# gitpractice
+# GitPractice
-For practicing usage of git and cluster computing
+For practicing the usage of git and cluster computing